Samsung/tizen-docs/docs/application/native/guides/text-input/capi-ui-gesture.md

 `Gesture` is a movement or position of the hand, body, head, and face, and it expresses emotion, opinion, and so on.

-As there are many gesture types, so there are various methods to recognize gestures on the device.
+As there are many gesture types, various methods to recognize gestures on the device are existing.
-For example, hand gestures are recognized, based on gyro sensor data.
-And, head movements can be detected with a visual camera and video frames.
+For example, hand gestures can be recognized based on gyro sensor data, and head movements can be detected with a visual camera and video frames.
 According to the targeted gesture, the device and the input sensor, the recognition method can be changed.

 In the current Gesture, only wearable device is targeted and only hand gesture is recognized from input sensor data.